ErickYataco/automation-IAM-keys-rotating-lambda/README.md

-# Automation IAM keys Totating
+# Automation IAM keys Rotating

 Project to create a Lambda function that revokes user access keys periodically to enforce rotation and mitigate security risks